FarronF/limerick-council-meetings/meetings/2022/10/19-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 13th September 2022.md

  €3,000 to Askeaton Tidy Towns.

- €2,000 to Adrian Columb Art c/o Askeaton Civic Trust.--- 5
+ €2,000 to Adrian Columb Art c/o Askeaton Civic Trust.
+---
+5

 On the proposal of Councillor Collins, seconded by Councillor Keary, it was agreed to